-If you have a chlorinated pool, shocking it with chemicals is one of the most important pool maintenance steps that keep the pool sparkling clear and clean.
+If you have a chlorinated pool, shocking it with chemicals is one of the most important maintenance steps to keep it sparkling clean.
 Without it, algae and other contaminants will quickly build up in the water.
 But how often should you shock your pool?

-During the swimming season, pools should normally be shocked as often as once every week but at least every two weeks to keep the pool maintained.
+During the swimming season, pools should be shocked as often as once every week but at least every two weeks to maintain the pool.
 This applies whether it is an above-ground pool or an inground pool.

 Pools should be shocked at the beginning and end of the pool season to prepare the pool for being covered in the off-season.
 Shocking also helps prevent algae blooms after rain and heavy use.